How to Get Rid of a Mattress in Seattle, WA (4 Local Options)

 – Over 1 million mattresses recycled to date nationwide

-A Bedder World has been picking up mattresses throughout the country for over 10 years and has recently expanded into the Seattle area.
+A Bedder World began as a small mattress recycling operation and has now been picking up mattresses for over 10 years.
+They recently expanded into the Seattle area and have been a great option for residents looking to dispose of mattresses properly and affordably.
 You can simply book a curbside mattress removal online (6 days a week), put your items outside on the day of pick up and A Bedder World will come by and grab it.

 A Bedder World makes it very easy for anyone in Seattle to get rid of a mattress.
 Whether you are in an apartment complex in the city or have a strict HOA they can will try to work around your location and schedule.